 Build a greenhouse out of recyclables #Plants & Gardening#great-ideas#upcycling#windows May 30 | Cat Rocketship 'Round my parts, it's pretty damn easy to find old wood-framed windows.
 They come out of farmhouses, falling down foreclosed homes…I see them in so many projects I wonder if there isn't a country-window-growing breed of tree propagating in the Midwest.
 Here's a good idea on how to use any cache of windows you come across — make 'em work as a backyard greenhouse!
 This is such a nice size, I could even fit it in my non-existent backyard!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS The House of Yes: almost nothing cost more than $150 NEXT Behold: a rec-room staircase crafted from rocks Show/Hide comments [ 3 ] This makes me wish I had a back yard =] 1 agrees Reply I love this idea but then I start worrying about lead paint on those old windows.
+PREVIOUS Reflections on becoming my mother NEXT Behold: a rec-room staircase crafted from rocks Show/Hide comments [ 3 ] This makes me wish I had a back yard =] 1 agrees Reply I love this idea but then I start worrying about lead paint on those old windows.
 1 agrees Reply Sigh…I wish it were that easy to find those windows here.
 I'd love to restore my 1890 home with those!
 Still, what a pretty idea to reuse something that someone would otherwise throw away.
 Might make a nice "sun room" too…just tuck in a little reading nook and open the windows for a little breeze.
 Beautiful.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.